Tag archive for: covid

 Workrooms

-Welcome or welcome back to the Faculty!
-Our doors are finally reopening for our students.
-Below you will find the dates and details for the start of the academic year for our various programs.
+Welcome, or welcome back, to the Faculty!
+We are finally reopening our doors to our students.
+Please find below the start dates and details for our various programs.

-Coronavirus-related provisions
+Coronavirus-related measures

-Due to the health crisis, we would like to remind you that masks must be worn in all faculty buildings.
-We also ask our students and visitors to follow social distancing measures.
-Hand sanitizer is available at the entrance to all our sites.
+Due to the health crisis, we would like to remind you that masks are required in all faculty buildings.
+We also ask our students and visitors to follow safety guidelines.
+Hand sanitizer is available at the entrance to all our locations.

 PASS and PACES